mohithlingosme/Tradebot/README.md

 ## Getting Started (Local)
 > Prereqs: Python **3.11.9**, Node.js **18.x** (npm **9.x** bundled), Git, and Docker (for optional TA-Lib/compose workflows).

+> **Note**: The local setup runs in no-auth mode by default, so no authentication is required to access the API endpoints or frontend dashboard.

 ```bash
 git clone <repo-url>
 cd blackboxai-finbot